Roman Berezovsky: Early life

-Roman Berezovsky was born on 5 August 1974 in Yerevan, Armenian SSR to ethnic Ukrainian parents.
+Roman Berezovsky was born on 5 August 1974, in Yerevan, Armenian SSR to ethnic Ukrainian parents.

 Club career

 Roman was voted Russia's best goalkeeper in the late 1990s.
 His stable performances in the Armenia national team made him a fan favorite.
 He is also the current record holder for most saves during penalty kicks in the Russian/USSR championships with 14 saves made.

 Berezovsky began his professional career in 1991 in the Soviet Top League.
 The first club of his career was the modest Koshkagorts.
 In the first Armenian Premier League, the 1992 Armenian Premier League, he started the season in Shengavit Yerevan and ended in Syunik Kapan.
 After the completion of the season, Berezovsky moved to St. Petersburg, where he played the season with the local Kosmos-Kirovets.
-After that, for the next season, moved to the Zenit Saint Petersburg.
+After that, for the next season he moved to the Zenit Saint Petersburg.
 But in that season, he played just five matches.

 Zenit Saint Petersburg

 Berezovsky, at the lack of match practice in 1995, was loaned to the club Saturn-1991 Saint Petersburg.
 But due to rent for the season, he played only three matches.
-After returning to the Zenit, Berezovsky spent the best years of his career there.
+Upon his return to Zenit, Berezovsky entered the peak years of his career.
 During the five years spent in Petersburg with the club, he has played in 118 games and in which missed 110 balls.
 They also managed to win the 1998–99 Russian Cup trophy.
 Also, the goalkeeper finished third in a list of the 33 best players of the Russian Premier League and won 'Best goalkeeper of the Russian Football Championship' from Russian Sport-Express.

 In 1999, Zenit began playing goalkeeper Vyacheslav Malafeev, who graduated from the Zenit local football school.
 After Berezovsky was sent off for insulting a referee, Malafeev made his debut in the match against the Alania Vladikavkaz.